-- Should I read this?
+Should I read this?

-If you disagree with any decision, either verbal or written, made by the Department of Social and Health Services (DSHS), you have the right to appeal that decision by asking for an administrative hearing.
+If you disagree with any verbal or written decision by the Department of Social and Health Services (DSHS), you can appeal that decision by asking for an administrative hearing.
 WAC 388-02-0085.

-DSHS must give you a written notice if it plans to deny, lower, or stop your benefits, sanction you, or decide it overpaid you benefits.
+DSHS must give you a written notice if it plans to deny, lower, or stop your benefits, sanction (punish) you, or decide it overpaid you benefits.
 WAC 388-458-0002.
 The notice must say both of these:

 *You can ask for an administrative hearing anytime within 90 days of the date of the notice.

-After you ask for an administrative hearing, OAH will send you a "Notice of Hearing."
-It says the hearing time, date, and place.
-If the notice says the hearing will be held by phone but you want it to be in person, call OAH at the number listed on the notice to ask for an in-person hearing as soon as you can.
-It is usually better to have an in-person hearing.
-You have the right to have your hearing held at your local DSHS Community Services Office.
+After you ask for a hearing, OAH will send you a "Notice of Hearing" saying the hearing time, date, and place.
+If the notice says that the hearing will be by phone but you want an in-person hearing, call OAH as soon as you can at the number on the notice to ask for an in-person hearing.
+In-person is usually better.
+You have the right to have the hearing at your local DSHS Community Services Office.

 Ask the AHC

-to explain why DSHS is denying, lowering or stopping your benefits or taking any other action against you
+To explain why DSHS is denying, lowering, or stopping your benefits or taking any other action against you.

-to view and get copies of relevant documents from your electronic case file
+To view and get copies of relevant documents from your electronic case file.

-*The documents in your electronic case file may include letters, notices. case notes, case narratives, medical reports and evaluations, cash and Basic Food computations, WorkFirst notes and documents, applications, eligibility reviews.
+*The documents in your electronic case file may include letters, notices, case notes, case narratives, medical reports and evaluations, cash and Basic Food computations, WorkFirst notes and documents, applications, eligibility reviews.

-Before your hearing, you should send the judge at the Office of Administrative Hearings and the FHC at DSHS identical copies of all documents, pictures, and other papers you will use at the hearing to show why you think DSHS is wrong.
+Before your hearing, you should send the judge at the Office of Administrative Hearings and the AHC at DSHS identical copies of all documents, pictures, and other papers you will use at the hearing to show why you think DSHS is wrong.
 Most hearings are by phone.
 The judge and the FHC need to have gotten your documents in time for your hearing.
 You should send them in beforehand even if your hearing is in-person.

 Witnesses to testify on your behalf.